-If you are looking for distance-learning resources and ideas, visit our Resources for Parents and Families page.
+If you are looking for helpful ideas, visit our Resources for Parents and Families page.

-National PTA has thoughtfully provided answers to questions shared by families and communities navigating the pandemic, we which have gathered in this section.
+National PTA has thoughtfully provided answers to questions shared by families and communities navigating the pandemic, some of which we have gathered in this section.

 How do I talk to my child about Coronavirus?

-Children, as well as adults, are likely to experience anxiety in this uncertain time.
-Several resources have been created by leading mental health experts on how to have age-appropriate, fact-based and reassuring conversations with you children about the outbreak and the steps they can take to stay healthy.
+Children, as well as adults, continue to experience anxiety in these uncertain times.
+Several resources have been created by leading mental health experts on how to have age-appropriate, fact-based and reassuring conversations with your children about the pandemic and the steps they can take to stay healthy.

 Where can I go for information on Coronavirus and its impact on education and children?

-The ED also released important information for K-12 educators on flexibilities the Department could grant when it comes to the accountability standards required by law under the Elementary and Secondary Education Act (ESEA).
+The U.S. The Department of Education also released important information for K-12 educators on flexibilities the Department could grant when it comes to the accountability standards required by law under the Elementary and Secondary Education Act (ESEA).
 We particularly recommend reviewing COVID-19 (“Coronavirus”) Information and Resources for Schools and School Personnel.

-The Centers for Disease Control and Prevention (CDC) has additional guidance and further resources, including:
+The Centers for Disease Control and Prevention (CDC) has additional, regularly updated guidance and further resources, including:

 Colorín Colorado is a good resource for English Language Learners and their families, as well as educators.
 We particularly want to call attention to their Multilingual Coronavirus Resources for Schools.